Mangrove Kayaking in Koh Yao Yai – What It’s Like with Kids

 Best Kayaking Tours in Koh Yao Yai: Where to Book and What to Know

-There aren’t a ton of tour operators in Ko Yao Yai.
+There aren’t a ton of tour operators in Koh Yao Yai.
 The ones that do run kayak tours are small, local, and focused on eco-friendly experiences, just how we like it.
 Here are the best options for families.

 Yamee Village Kayaking (Our Pick!)

-This is who we booked with—and I’d do it again in a heartbeat.
+This is who we booked with, and I’d do it again in a heartbeat.

 • Private tours available (perfect for families with small kids)